Alton Towers

+It offers a range of accommodation and lodging options alongside the theme park.
+Facilities include Alton Towers Waterpark, Alton Towers Conference Centre and Extraordinary Golf.
 The theme park is open seasonally from mid-March to early November, whilst many of its hotels and amenities are open year-round.
-Special events are hosted throughout the year, including Alton Towers Scarefest (the park's Halloween event), Octoberfest, and Mardi Gras.
+Special events are hosted throughout the year, including Scarefest, Fireworks and Christmas.